learn-the-web/topics/video-audio/index.md

 #### Denoting the voice of the speaker

 Inside the caption and subtitle tracks you can denote the voice of the person speaking.
-There are a few benefits:
+There are a few benefits to marking of the name of the voice:

 1. The name of the person will be added to the display.
 2. It can be read out by screen readers.